Detroit Pistons: 1986–1992: The Bad Boys

-Prior to the 1988–89 season, the Pistons moved to Auburn Hills to play at The Palace of Auburn Hills, the first NBA arena financed entirely with private funds.
-The 1989 Pistons completed the building of their roster by trading Adrian Dantley for Mark Aguirre, a trade that Pistons fans criticized heavily initially, but later praised.
+Prior to the 1988–89 season, the Pistons moved to Auburn Hills to play at the Palace of Auburn Hills, the first NBA arena financed entirely with private funds.
+The 1989 Pistons traded Dantley for Mark Aguirre, a trade that Pistons fans criticized initially, but later praised.
 The team won 63 games, shattering their one-year-old franchise record, and steamrolled through the playoffs and into an NBA Finals rematch with the Lakers.
 This time, the Pistons came out victorious in a four-game sweep to win their first NBA championship.
 Joe Dumars was named NBA Finals MVP.